sstripps1/workout-intervals/README.md

 and make short *beep* sounds 3 times within the "Squats" interval (this is useful if for example you want to incorporate isometric holds into the interval - so you might squat for 20 seconds, hold for 20 seconds, and then squat for 20 more before moving onto the next interval).
-\

 ![save_and_load_workouts](screenshots/save_load.jpg)\
-Option to save the workout to redis and load previously saved workouts
+Option to save the workout to redis and load previously saved workouts.

 ## Run the workout
 ![run_workout](screenshots/workout_mode.jpg)\